MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

 To configure a **StoreContext** object in a desktop application that uses the Desktop Bridge, follow these steps.

 1. Do one of the following to enable your app to access the [IInitializeWithWindow](https://msdn.microsoft.com/library/windows/desktop/hh706981.aspx) interface:

   * If your application is written in a managed language such as C# or Visual Basic, declare the **IInitializeWithWindow** interface in your app's code with the [ComImport](https://msdn.microsoft.com/library/system.runtime.interopservices.comimportattribute.aspx) attribute as shown in the following C# example.
 This example assumes that your code file has a **using** statement for the **System.Runtime.InteropServices** namespace.

-      > [!div class="tabbedCodeSnippets"]
       ```csharp
       [ComImport]
       [Guid("3E68D4BD-7135-4D10-8018-9FB6D9F33FA1")]